CHANGING OF THE GUARD: Dracut Fire Chief Richard Patterson Retires, Michael Cunha Sworn in as New Chief

 Photo by Dracut Fire DepartmentRetired Dracut Fire Chief Richard Patterson gets a ride home in the department's antique 1948 Diamond T Fire Engine as new Chief Michael Cunha drives on Wednesday.
 Patterson wrapped up a nearly 40-year career as an EMT and firefighter, passing leadership of the department to Chief Cunha, an 18-year veteran of the department.

-DRACUT — The Dracut Fire Department is pleased to report that Michael Cunha has been sworn in as the next Chief of the Department, taking over for Chief Richard Patterson, who retired on Wednesday from a nearly 40-year career in EMS and the fire service.
+DRACUT, MA - The Dracut Fire Department is pleased to report that Michael Cunha has been sworn in as the next Chief of the Department, taking over for Chief Richard Patterson, who recently retired from a nearly 40-year career in EMS and the fire service.

 Chief Patterson began his career working as an EMT for Baystate Ambulance in 1986.
 He became a call firefighter with the Dracut Fire Department in December 1988, and a full-time Dracut firefighter in March 1995.
 He was promoted to Lieutenant in 2000, Captain in 2002, and Deputy Chief in 2002.
 Patterson became Chief of the Department in September 2021.